ojd2/CS4201_GC/README.md

 Firstly, we must copy root objects to the new space.
 We only have one reachable object here and that is the root object.
 Therefore, we can do this by assigning our `gc_sc(root)`.
-Nevertheless, we also need to pass our functional heap variable which allows the GC algorithm (derived stop-and-copy) over our abstract heap structure.
+Nevertheless, we also need to pass our functional heap variable that allows the GC algorithm (derived stop-and-copy) over our abstract heap structure.

 Lets copy it to the to-space, by automatically creating a simple for loop